-How to perfectly cook quinoa
+How to perfectly cook Quinoa

 Rinsing removes saponins – the bitter coating that occurs naturally as quinoa grows to protect it from being eaten by random wildlife.
 Saponins are considered anti-nutrients, since they have the ability to cause little holes in the lining of our intestine, increasing its permeability and causing the gut’s contents to leak into the body.

-I use water seasoned with 1/4 teaspoon of salt, but you can use any kind of broth to give it more flavor.
+I use water seasoned with ¼ teaspoon of salt, but you can use any kind of broth to give it more flavor.
 Make sure to use medium saucepan here, because we will be adding shredded Brusssels Sprouts to the same pan to warm them up and it requires some room.

-3. Simmer until the quinoa is cooked, 15 to 20 minutes.
+Simmer until the quinoa is cooked, 15 to 20 minutes.
 All liquid should be absorbed, and the quinoa will be tender and have sprung a little shoot, which is actually the germ of the kernel.
 This will indicate it’s done.

-4. Fluff with a fork to loosen it up, then cover the saucepan and let it sit for 4 minutes.
+Fluff with a fork to loosen it up, then cover the saucepan and let it sit for 4 minutes.

-Shred the Brussels Sprouts.
+Shred the Brussels Sprouts

 While quinoa is cooking, trim the end off of each Brussels sprout by cutting a dark thin slice off of the root end.
 In a food processor fitted with the slicing attachment as shown in my picture below, shred the Brussels sprouts.

 If you like your sprouts really warm, turn the heat on low, add a tablespoon of olive oil and reheat it for 5-10 minutes.

-Chop dried cranberries and pecans.
+Chop dried cranberries and pecans

 Make sure to finely chop dried cranberries and pecans.
 Not only does it make it easier on your teeth, but smaller pieces create a much more pleasant eating experience.

-Quinoa Preparation: Rinse quinoa twice in water before cooking.
-Add 1 cup water, ¼ teaspoon of sea salt and 1/2 cup quinoa to the medium or large saucepan (you will be adding shredded Brussels sprouts to the same saucepan later on – make sure it’s big enough).
+- Quinoa Preparation: Rinse quinoa twice in water before cooking.
+Add 1 cup water, ¼ teaspoon of sea salt and ½ cup quinoa to the medium or large saucepan (you will be adding shredded Brussels sprouts to the same saucepan later on – make sure it’s big enough).
 Simmer quinoa for 15-20 minutes, until the water is absorbed and quinoa is tender.
 Cover with lid.
 While quinoa is boiling prepare the Brussels sprouts.